axibase/atsd/portals/selecting-series.md

 ## Selecting Multiple Series with Tags

-By default, the database returns all series matching the request, including series with extra tags not enumerated in the request.
+By default, the database returns all series matching the request, including series with additional tags not enumerated in the request.

 This enables loading series using only a subset of tags that are still sufficient to uniquely identify the series: